*Please note that this page is constantly evolving as I apply new information and update the page.

 Drop-In Class

 We take this hour-long class to practice the entire form.
-Some weeks we will run through the form 3 times during the class.
-Other weeks we will run through it twice and spend a little bit of time focusing on refining a move or exploring an element of T’ai Chi.
+Most weeks we will run through the form 2 times during the class.
+We also usually spend a little bit of time focusing on refining a move or exploring an element of T’ai Chi or exploring a deeper concept within T’ai Chi..

-3:30 – MWTC Class – Tao Te Ching Book Club (Zoom Class)
+3:30 – MWTC Book Club – The Way of Zen by Alan Watts (Zoom Class)

 Drop-In Discussion Group